gowtham758550/password-generator-and-manager/README.md

   3. os
   4. binascii
   5. string
-  6. re
+  6. secrets
-  7. secrets
+  7. urllib
-  8. urllib.request
-  9. platform
+  8. platform
- 10. sys
+  9. sys
- 11. time
+ 10. time
- 12. hashlib
+ 11. hashlib

 NOTE:pyAesCrypt Module will be automatically installed if not available.